 In 2009, a comprehensive approach to sustainable programming was implemented, along with a brand refresh, new logo, updated mission and website.
 Caregiver Resource Centers were added.
 Greater local competition for philanthropic dollars and increasing governmental funding limitations necessitated more efficient business models, including enhanced community partnerships to improve services and share costs.
 Fundraising efforts involved more grant writing and increased donor cultivation and stewardship to meet the need.

 In 2020, the COVID-19 pandemic fast-tracked the need to move into the technology age, teaching seniors how to use phones, smart devices, and Zoom to connect, prevent isolation, and even exercise.
 Home-delivered meals and the Friendship at Home program became important resources for homebound seniors.
-A strategic alliance was forged with CenterPlace Health, a nonprofit in the healthcare safety net system, to manage the medical and dental clinics on Senior Friendship Centers’ campuses in order to provide affordable and accessible healthcare to the community.
+A strategic alliance was forged with CenterPlace Health, a nonprofit in the healthcare safety net system, to operate the medical and dental clinics on Senior Friendship Centers’ campuses.
+Affordable healthcare remains available to older adults, thanks to this strategic alliance.